iLVL-Key/FFXI/addons/GaolPlan/readme.md

 # Changelog

+Version 1.2
+- Adjusted job label on the job select screen to be highlighted on mouse hover matching how the names are highlighted.
+- Fixed Copy buttons copying when disabled (no jobs selected within their respective phone/boss.
+- Fixed Clear button on the job select screen not being disabled when no jobs for any phones are selected.

 Version 1.1
 - Added confirmation window for certain buttons.
 - Fixed BG Alpha not being restored to default correctly.